jakesauter/lateralization_project/README.md

 # Notes

-THE COORDINATES SHOWN IN FREESURFER ARE THE COORDINATES OF THE ORIG SURFACE

 The coordinates shown in Freesurfer are the coordinates of the orig surface (?h.orig.asc)

 The coordinates from the freesurfer surface files don't need to convert to spherical spherical coordinates as we take cartesian distance, which cannot be done in spherical coordinates